r-wambui/Agro-detect-model/docs/index.md

 <img src= "https://github.com/r-wambui/Agro-detect-model/raw/develop/static/img/plant.jpg" />

-  * toc
-    {:toc}
 ### Introduction
 {:toc}
 In this tutorial, we will be creating a simple crop disease detector using PyTorch.
-We will use a plant dataset that consists of 39 different classes of crop diseases with RGB images.
+We will use a plant leaf dataset that consists of 39 different classes of crop diseases with RGB images.
 We will leverage the power of the Convolutional Neural Network(CNN)to achieve this.

 ### Prerequisites
 {:toc}